LMS vs. VLE In The Workplace: Understanding The Key Differences

 Two key technologies that have emerged in this space are Learning Management Systems (LMS) and Virtual Learning Environments (VLE).

-Both are digital platforms designed to support learning processes, but they have distinct features, benefits, and potential challenges.
+Both digital platforms are designed to support learning processes but have distinct features, benefits, and potential challenges.

 Definitions